justwawre/Alex/TLPI/signal.md

  suspends  process 的执行，直到收到某个signal. 注意，它会消耗掉收到的signal.

 # chp21 SIGNALS: SIGNAL HANDLERS
-## Designing Signal Handlers
-In general, it is preferable to write simple signal handlers.
-One important reason for this is to reduce the risk of creating race conditions.
-Two common designs for signal handlers are the following:
-* The signal handler sets a global flag and exits.
-The main program periodically checks this flag.
-* The signal handler performs some type of cleanup and then either terminates the process or uses  siglongjmp() to unwind the stack and return control to a predetermined location in the main program.

 ## reentrant
 A function is said to be reentrant if it can safely be simultaneously executed by multiple threads of execution in the same process.
 In this context, “safe” means that the function achieves its expected result, regardless of the state of execution of any other thread of execution.A function may be nonreentrant if it updates global or static data structures.
 (A function that employs only local variables is guaranteed to be reentrant.)